da-phil/SDC-Path-Planning/README.md

 ## Results
 Here is a video of approx. 1.5x cycles around the highway track:

 [imgs/video2.mkv](imgs/video2.mp4)

+## Future work / TODO

+Because this project was already taking up quite a lot of time to bring it to a satifying result, here I give an outlook on further possible improvements:
+* Implement behaviour prediction for other cars using model based or data-driven (machine learning) approaches such as provided in the lectures, in order to allow the system to respond smarter to the surrounding traffic and to avoid very rare collision incidents which are hardly avoidable with the current, simple approach.
+* Improve path planning in situations where the car gets stuck even more by a more sophisticated method.
+* Improve the emergency braking and test it more, because it's needed only such rare cases that it's impossible to test and deubg

 ## Running the code

 ### Dependencies